-Elaine Walker is based in North Wales, where she's lived all her life, and writes fiction, poetry and non-fiction.
+Elaine Walker is based in North Wales, where she's lived all her life, and writes fiction, non-fiction, poetry and songs.

-As a fiction-writer, she is particularly interested in magical realism, and her novel, 'The Horses' (Rolling Olive Press, 2016; Cinnamon Press, 2010) and novella, 'Steve's Band' (Duality, 2011) follow several magical realist short stories.
+As a fiction-writer, she is particularly interested in magical realism, and her novel, 'The Horses' (Rolling Olive Press, 2016; Cinnamon Press, 2010) and novella, 'Steve's Band' (Duality, 2011) follow several magical realism short stories.

-'The Horses', which has been a Welsh Books Council Book of the Month, was featured in the Culture Cymru programme at the Hay Festival 2010, and is a set text on the undergraduate contemporary literature programme at the University of Sheffield.
+'The Horses', which has been a Welsh Books Council Book of the Month, was featured in the Culture Cymru programme at the Hay Festival 2010, and has been a set text on the undergraduate contemporary literature programme at the University of Sheffield.

 Her poetry is strongly influenced by her moorland home and her involvement in live music.
 Her poems have appeared in Roundyhouse, OPENdoor, Transparent Words and Caught in the Net.
 Her work has also been featured in a special issue of Caught in the Net.

 A lifelong experience with horses is evident in much of her work.
-Her first book, Horse (Reaktion Books, 2008), was chosen by the Kalima Project for translation into Arabic in 2010 and has since been translated into German, Russian and Italian.
+Her first book, 'Horse' (Reaktion Books, 2008), was chosen by the Kalima Project for translation into Arabic in 2010 and has since been translated into German, Russian and Italian.
 Later work on the horse includes 'To Amaze the People with Pleasure and Delight' (Xenophon Press, 2015; Long Riders Guild 2010) and 'The Horse' (Parragon, 2014).

 She has a doctorate in English Literature and her academic work on the seventeenth century meets her interest in the fantastic and her love of horses in the lives and writing of the first Duke and Duchess of Newcastle.

-Elaine offers courses in Creative Writing and lectures for the Open College of the Arts, the Open University and the University of Wales, Bangor and is an Academi Mentor.
-She is currently working as volume editor on a collection of exercises for creative writing teaching in Higher Education for the Professional and Higher Partnership Ltd.
+Elaine offers courses in Creative Writing and lectures for the Open University.
+She is a Literature Wales Mentor.
+She is volume editor for 'Teaching Creative Writing: Practical Approaches', a collection of exercises for creative writing teaching in Higher Education (The Professional and Higher Partnership, 2012).

 Elaine is a Member of Academi.
 She is also a member of the Society of Authors and the National Association of Writers in Education.

 When she’s not writing or riding, she is lead singer with the Denbigh-based rock band, The Levee Breaks, and performs as a soloist, using the stage name, Jude Lane.

 Horse (Reaktion Books, 2008; Kalima Press, 2010)

-To Amaze the People with Pleasure and Delight: The Horsemanship Manuals of William Cavendish, Duke of Newcastle (Long Riders’ Guild Press, 2010)
+To Amaze the People with Pleasure and Delight: The Horsemanship Manuals of William Cavendish, Duke of Newcastle (Xenophon Press, 2015 [Long Riders’ Guild Press, 2010])

 Steve's Band (Duality, 2011)